 Don't Forget to Reapply

-Whether you’ve been slurping on a green juice or enjoying a Satay Chicken Naked Burger from Leon (they’re next-level amazing, btw), your lipstick might start to wear off in the centre of the lips.
+Whether you’ve been slurping on a green juice or enjoying a cheeseburger, your lipstick might start to wear off in the center of the lips.
 Before you start wiping it all off and starting again, though, it’s actually pretty easy to remedy.
-“Add more lipstick straight from the bullet to the lower lip, and then press your lips together so the colour spreads to the top lip too,” advises Martin.
+“Add more lipstick straight from the bullet to the lower lip, and then press your lips together so the color spreads to the top lip too,” advises Martin.